This is the bug/patch tracker for Rockbox. Click here for more information.

 If I stop after that happens, a resume will be into track 2, with the saved offset from track 1.

-FS#9795shows the next track as current one too early?
-That would be a bug in that patch, then.>With an unmodified r20238 5G iPod sim, there is a brief flash of the next track and time 0:00 on the whole WPS
+You mean FS#9795 shows the next track as current one too early?
+That would be a bug in that patch, then.

 Near the end of track 1, I briefly see ID3 info (ie. track name, artist, etc.) for track 2.
 During that brief period, I also see a blank time bar and a track time of 0:00.
 After this, everything except the track number goes back to being correct.
 The track number is 2 when it should be 1 because track 1 is still playing.